frederic-perez/AmE-dictionary/data/idioms.md

 __on the cheap__ _This problem of vetting aviation employees cannot be fixed on the cheap._
 __on the contrary__ :dart:
 __on the defensive__ Prepared to withstand or counter aggression or attack.
+__on the down low__ __1__ In a state of secrecy or minimal public knowledge; being known only by a select few people. _Keep this on the down low, but Janet is planning to break up with Kevin next week._ __2__ In a state of secrecy or minimal public knowledge pertaining to the activities of a man who has sex with other men but considers himself to be heterosexual. _I never thought he was gay, but then I started to hear rumors that he’s on the down low._
 __on the fence__ Unable to make a decision.
+__on the fiddle__ Engaged in deceitful, fraudulent, or dishonest means of obtaining money. _My career will be over if anyone ever finds out I was on the fiddle during my time as the company treasurer._
 __on the flip side__ :two::hammer:
 __on the grapevine__ :two::hammer: _Al must have heard something on the grapevine._
 __on the lam__ :two: Attempting to avoid capture, typically as a fugitive from law enforcement; on the run. _The escaped convicts have been on the lam for a week, with no leads as to their whereabouts._